By

 Buddhist countries seem to have a lot of people in them.
 The more monks they have the more children they have.
 I’m not sure what the connection is.
 What is true is that all of these people definitely walk around.
 One might expect that by this time they would have figured out sidewalks.
 The 9 precepts for honoring the Sidewalks Deity, (Maypossiblygetyouthere) are as follows;

-1. All sidewalks are to be wide enough for 1½ people to walk safely.
+1. All sidewalks are to be wide enough for 1½ people to walk safely.2.
+Any steps must be of uneven heights and depths.

 3. Sidewalks are an excellent place for businesses, electric poles, sign posts, and anything else that can be put there.